-No matter how many years I’ve been homeschooling, when I think of the first day of school, my memory always takes me back to my own experience and things like brand new tennis shoes on my feet, a shiny new Trapper Keeper on my desk, and a stomach absolutely sick with first day jitters.
+No matter how many years I’ve been homeschooling, when I think of the “first day of school,” my memory always takes me back to my own first experience at school.
+I remember things like brand new tennis shoes on my feet, a shiny new Trapper Keeper on my desk, and a stomach absolutely sick with first day jitters.

 For me, the first day of school was always a petrifying day.
 It was sad enough I had to trade the beautiful freedom of summer for hours of daily confinement, all in the name of “education.”
 But the whole thing was made 100 times worse by the miserable uncertainty of that first school day of the year: Who will my teacher be?
 Will she be nice?
 What if I don’t know anybody in my class?
 Will I be able to make friends?
 Who will I have to sit next to?
 Where will I sit at lunch?

-The wiser teachers recognized all those first day anxieties and made Day 1 about helping students get to know them and one another.
-Only the meanest of teachers made us do actual work on the first day, and usually if they did, it was not a good sign of things to come!
+The wiser teachers recognized all those first day anxieties and made Day 1 all about helping students get to know them and one another.
+Only the meanest of teachers made us do actual work on the first day.
+And usually if they did, it was not a good sign of things to come!

-If you would like to do the same, here are some ideas for making your first day of school fun and memorable for your kids.
-You could do just one of these or do bits and pieces of them all!
+If you would like to do the same, here are 5 ideas for making your first day of school fun and memorable for your kids.
+You could do just one of these, or do bits and pieces of them all!

 Most kids love getting involved in the kitchen, and it’s a great way to teach them some important life skills.
-(Not to mention the math and even science you can sneak in on them while cooking!)
+(Not to mention the math, and even science, you can sneak in on them while cooking!)
 Have all your ingredients on hand and spend your first day of school cooking together.
-Breakfast, lunch, and dinner are a given, but you could also make cakes or cookies for neighbors, dinner for a needy friend, or you could utilize that first day for your future good by whipping up some freezer meals for those extra busy homeschooling days you know are sure to come!
+Breakfast, lunch, and dinner are a given, but you could also make cakes or cookies for neighbors, dinner for a needy friend.
+You could utilize that first day for your future good by whipping up some freezer meals for those extra busy homeschooling days you know are sure to come!

 Most kids love art and craft projects.
 They don’t have to be expensive, complicated, or extra messy for the kids to have fun and learn as they create!
-The internet is chock-full of simple art and craft ideas for all ages that won’t bust the budget or leave you with hours’ worth of cleanup.
+For example, you could create or paint a logo/sign/banner with your official homeschool name on it and take some fun photos with it!
+We also have a ton fun, simple craft ideas here for you on this site and on our sister site, Only Passionate Curiosity.
 Buy your supplies and invest in a few materials to protect surfaces and make cleanup easier, like disposable plastic tablecloths, paper towels, newspaper, and paper or styrofoam plates, bowls, and trays.

 Fill your first day of school with books!
 Visit a bookstore to look for some reading treasures.
 (Used bookstores are one of our favorite places to hunt, and we almost always find books at a steal of a price!)
 Of course a visit to the library can yield a stack of books as well–more than you could ever read.
 Whatever you find, take it home and then read to your kids like crazy!
 Also allow them to read to you, to each other, or on their own if they prefer.
 You can even encourage them to create their own books or draw their own illustrations for the books you’re reading to them.

 Truly, few things can teach a child more than having compassion and serving others.
-Maybe you can spend your first day of school volunteering with your kids at a local soup kitchen, pregnancy center, veterans’ organization, or nursing home.
-If not, perhaps you can do yard work for an elderly neighbor, take a meal to a sick relative, or clean house for a tired expectant mom.
+Maybe you can spend your first day of school volunteering with your kids at a local soup kitchen, pregnancy center, veterans’ organization, etc. If not, perhaps you can do yard work for an elderly neighbor, take a meal to a sick relative, or clean house for a tired, expectant mom.
 It will likely make for a day your children, (and you!) will not soon forget.

-Do you hit the books on your first day of homeschool, or do you like to do something fun?
+Do you hit the books on your first day of homeschool, or do you like to do something a little bit different?
 What do you do to make your first day of homeschool special and memorable?
 Please share your ideas in the comments so others can borrow your great ideas!